-K.A. acknowledges support from the Air Force Office of Scientific Research under Award Number FA9550-22-1-0300.
-K.A. and M.C.L. also acknowledge the support from University La Sapienza for the Visiting Professor Program 2020 (Bando Professori Visitatori 2020).
-The work was financed by the European Union - NextGenerationEU (National Sustainable Mobility Center CN00000023, Italian Ministry of University and Research Decree n.
-1033 - 17/06/2022, Spoke 11 - Innovative Materials & Lightweighting).
-The opinions expressed are those of the authors only and should not be considered as representative of the European Union or the European Commission's official position.
+K.A. acknowledges support from the Air Force Office of Scientific Research under Award No. FA9550-22-1-0300.
+K.A. and M.C.L. also acknowledge the support from the University La Sapienza for the Visiting Professor Program 2020 (Bando Professori Visitatori 2020).
+The work was financed by the European Union-NextGenerationEU (National Sustainable Mobility Center under Grant No. CN00000023, Italian Ministry of University and Research Decree n.
+1033-June 17, 2022, Spoke 11-Innovative Materials and Lightweighting).
+The opinions expressed are those of the authors only and should not be considered representative of the European Union or the European Commission's official position.
 Neither the European Union nor the European Commission can be held responsible for them.
+This work has been also financed by the Italian Ministry of Defense within the PNRM Project "METEORE" (Contract No. 564, year 2021).